Why, good day you creative bundle of joy!

 People often ask me how I made the jump from working as an employee (at Starbucks!) to starting my own full-time business.

-I started and worked my first business (a wedding photography business) from 2010 - 2016 and then transitioned into working my online business full-time in 2016.
+Basically, I started and worked my first business (a wedding photography business) full-time from 2010 - 2016 and then transitioned into working my online business full-time in 2016.

 Want the full back story?